datasciencewithdaniel/capture-the-data-flag/README.md

 - skate: if the element was in the Short Program (SP) or the Free Program (FP)
 - element: the code for the element
 - baseValue: the numerical base value awarded for the element (this plus the goe is to total score for the element)
-- goe: the numerical grade of exectution awarded to the element (this plus the baseValue is the total score for the element)
+- goe: the numerical grade of execution awarded to the element (this plus the baseValue is the total score for the element)
 - notes: any info flags that impact(ed) the base value or goe

 ## components